callb4ck/callb4ck.github.io/_posts/2024-03-23-bs-free-linux-distro-guide-v1.md

 Mint's team has all my respect for all the work they do with their desktop environment, Cinnamon, and for trying to create a reliable Ubuntu based system without all the damage that Canonical did with Snap on Ubuntu.

-Cinnamon's look and feel can make new users feel right at home and old users will find that having a stable and reliable ubuntu system free of Ubuntu bullshit is nothing short of a pleasant experience.
+Cinnamon's look and feel can make new users feel right at home and old users will find that having a stable and reliable Ubuntu based system free of Ubuntu bullshit is nothing short of a pleasant experience.

 ### Fedora Workstation